The

 Want to read more?
 We invite you to visit this page.

-We are a community of Copenhagen Youth, who aspire to change the dominant narratives around Global Health from within the Global Minority World.
+We are a collective based in Copenhagen, who aspire to change the dominant narratives in science and practice within the Global Minority World.
 Besides that, we aim to create a space of awareness-raising and knowledge-sharing.
 Please note that we are still students and do not claim expertise.
 Instead, we want to build a community, where we can learn from each other (and unlearn our colonial biases).

 If you want to read more about us, please visit this page.